 Mopinion is a feedback analytics software that collects and analyses both website and mobile customer feedback (via a mobile SDK) in real-time.
-Users can build, design and configure feedback forms however they like.
+Users can build, design and configure feedback forms however they like as well as deploy the same feedback form in multiple different languages.
 They can also target specific groups of online visitors with feedback forms and gain insights into why they are struggling to convert.
 This is done using advanced triggers that are set off based on digital visitor behaviour.
 Users can deploy forms either in modal, slide-in or embedded on the page.
 Upon collection, feedback items can be visualised in customisable dashboards and charts for advanced analyses.
 Additionally, digital teams can share and take action on these feedback items in a timely manner with the help of smart alerts.

 Zoho Survey is an additional survey creation tool that offers an unlimited number of surveys that include up to 15 questions.
 Surveys can be shared on social media channels, embedded on your website or opened using a QR code.
 This tool is great for businesses who want to integrate their survey tool with a CRM (e.g. Zoho CRM).
 Note: ZohoSurvey is a very simplistic tool and therefore, doesn’t deliver the more advanced features found in other survey tools.

 Survicate allows users to trigger targeted surveys across various locations of their website.
 Users can also send out email questionnaires to different customers.
 In terms of creating these surveys, Survicate offers a library of predefined surveys that user can choose from.
 This survey tool also includes dashboarding capabilities, NPS analysis, and CSV and XLS exporting options.
 Unfortunately, however, Survicate does not provide any advanced analysis options.
 In other words, it’s purely focused on data collection.